avaneev/prvhash/README.md

 64-, 128-, 256-, 512- and 1024-bit PRVHASH hashes pass all [SMHasher](https://github.com/rurban/smhasher)
 tests.
 Other hash lengths were not thoroughly tested, but extrapolations can be made.
-The author makes no cryptographic claims about PRVHASH-based constructs.
+The author makes no cryptographic claims (neither positive nor negative) about PRVHASH-based constructs.

 PRVHASH core hash function can be used as a PRNG with an arbitrarily-chosen (practically unlimited) period, depending on the number of hashwords in the